-Uncle Movie Review
+Uncle Movie Review: A Simple Tale With Thought-provoking & Relevant Insights!

 The story of Uncle revolves around two major characters Krishnakumar and Shruthi.
 Krishnakumar is a big businessman and he enjoys a big friends circle.
 Shruthi, is the daughter of one of his friends and there comes a situation when KK and Shruthi travel from Ootty to Kozhikkode together.
 What happens rest has been narrated in Uncle.

-Meet the cast & crew members of Uncle here..
+At first, let's see how the cast & crew members of Uncle have fared for the movie..

 Mammootty As Krishnakumar